angryelectron/xbmq-java/README.md

 default and will be used if an invalid format is given.

 Publish a message to this topic to initiate the discovery process (ND) on the gateway.
-This is an "expensive" request as it can block the gateway for up to 15 seconds, delaying any other incoming requests.
+This is an "expensive" request as it will block the gateway for 15 seconds, delaying any other incoming requests.

 ### rootTopic/gw/discoveryResponse